sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 vault_password_file = config/credentials/production.key
 ```

-The Cloudflare tunnel token and the Honeycomb ingest key are all encrypted inline in `inventory.yml` using `ansible-vault encrypt_string`, unlocked by the same key that Rails already needs to boot.
+The Cloudflare tunnel token and the Honeycomb ingest key are both encrypted inline in `inventory.yml` using `ansible-vault encrypt_string`, unlocked by the same key that Rails already needs to boot.
 Something like:

 ```yaml
 production: